SDVentures/Contour/README.md

  - __ttl__ – message lifetime (unlimited, if the value is not specified);
  - __timeout__ – response time for requests (default value – 30 seconds).

-To support requests, you must declare a subscription point for response messages waiting.
+To support request/reply pattern, you must declare a subscription point for awaiting response messages.
 At the moment you can declare only default subscription point.
+For each request / reply route unique incoming queue per application is created.
 ```xml
 <outgoing>
     <route key="message" label="message.label" persist="true" ttl="00:01:00" />